 The Congress today stepped up its attack on Amit Shah with its Delhi unit and youth wing holding separate protests demanding action against the BJP chief over reports alleging that a firm owned by his son registered a big rise in turnover after the party came to power.
-The Delhi Pradesh Congress Committee and the Indian Youth Congress (IYC) members demanded that Prime Minister Narendra Modi order a probe into the allegations.
-The Delhi Congress march from Mandi House and the IYC rally from its Raisina Road office headed towards the BJP headquarters on Ashok Road.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)